Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 West Vancouver Coho Festival

 Ambleside Coho Festival

-The Coho Festival in West Vancouver’s Ambleside Park is one of the North Shore‘s main festivals, taking place every fall on the second Sunday in September.
+The Coho Festival in West Vancouver’s Ambleside Park is one of the North Shore‘s main festivals and takes place every fall on the second Sunday in September.

-The Coho Festival is an especially good time to visit Ambleside as the place is typically full of people, live music, community organization displays and hundreds of people lining up for barbecued salmon for lunch.
+The Coho Festival is an especially good time to visit Ambleside as the place is typically full of people, live music, and community organization displays.
+Hundreds of people line up for the barbecued salmon lunch.

-What’s more – there is usually a beer garden on the sand at the beach, which makes this one of the few days of the year that you can drink alcohol legally at Ambleside.
+In addition, there is a beer garden on the sand at the beach, which makes this one of the few days of the year that you can drink alcohol legally at Ambleside.
 Even on a regular day, Ambleside is one of the Lower Mainland’s most beautiful beaches.

 Coho Festival Main Stage